An Impermanent Disquiet

 The Literary critic and theorist Kenneth Burke memorably likened artworks to "meter readings" critic Jay Garcia suggests.
 "They could be studied to "discern what forms 'alienation' takes as a factor in human experience, and what forms likewise arise in the attempt to combat alienation...to 'repossess' one's world."
 "Attentiveness to forms of alienation and strategies that would forestall its emergence or limit its impact were in Burke's view among the chief tasks of the literary critic." ('Richard Wright and the Americanism of Lawd Today!')
 The final story in Eight Men, 'The Man Who Went to Chicago', can be seen as an autobiographical account of Wright's life during a particular period (the first person story reveals his name as Richard when someone calls him by that name), but it is even more pertinent as an exploration of the alienating forces upon a man's life, and of course most especially a person of colour.
 The narrator says "like any other American I dreamed of going into business and making money; I dreamed of working for a firm that would allow me to advance until I reached an important position; I even dreamed of organising secret groups of blacks to fight all whites...And if the blacks would not agree to organise, then they would have to be fought.
 I would end up again with self-hate, but it was a self-hate that was projected outwards upon other blacks."
 Wright adds, "yet I knew with that part of my mind the whites had given me that none of my dreams were possible.
 Then I would hate myself for allowing my mind to dwell upon the unattainable, Thus the circle would complete itself."
 Such a statement illustrates well the 'meter reading' of alienation and the very writing an attempt to combat it.

 Born in 1908, Wright remains, perhaps alongside James Baldwin and Toni Morrison, the most significant of black American novelists.
-Baldwin was born in 1924 and Morrison in 1931, with Baldwin a vital figure in sixties black consciousness, alongside but not always in sympathy, with Mohammed Ali, Harry Belafonte, Sidney Poitier, Martin Luther King, Malcolm X, Stokely Carmichael, Eldridge Cleaver and Angela Walker.
+Baldwin was born in 1924 and Morrison in 1931, with Baldwin a vital figure in sixties black consciousness, alongside but not always in sympathy, with Mohammed Ali, Harry Belafonte, Sidney Poitier, Martin Luther King, Malcolm X, Stokely Carmichael, Eldridge Cleaver and Angela Davis.
 Baldwin's generation could assume an authority that Morrison later personified and that Wright, like Ralph Ellison (who published The Invisible Man in 1952), could only anticipate.
 When Wright wonders if the escape from self-hatred might manifest itself as socio-political organisation, that is exactly what black America managed to do in the sixties but in the story, as in Native Son, it remains not just a distant hope but even a forlorn one.
 In Native Son, the narrator thinking central character Bigger Thomas's thoughts says "he felt there should be one direction in which he and all other black people could go wholeheartedly; that there should be a way in which gnawing hunger and restless aspiration could be fused; that there should be a manner of acting that caught the mind and body in certainty and faith..."
 This could take the more radical approach suggested by Malcolm X and Carmichael who wished for black nationalism, or the ameliorative position espoused by Martin Luther King and Poitier, the former winning the Nobel peace prize in 1964 and Poitier winning the best actor Oscar the same year, the very year of the Civil Rights Act.
 A year earlier in March 1963, there had been the famous March on Washington.
 Wright missed all this dying in 1960 and spending years abroad, becoming a permanent American expatriate in 1946.
 The stories in Wright's collection, like his most famous novel Native Son, and one of his most highly regarded stories, 'Big Boy Leaves Home', shows characters trying to protect a psychic space more than demanding an emancipatory one, evident when in Native Son the lawyer helps central character Bigger Thomas comprehend how much he has lived in fear trying to survive with no sense of freedom and a constant sense of emotional limitation.
 As the lawyer says, I beg you to recognize human life draped in a form and guise alien to ours, but springing from a soil plowed and sown by all our hands.
 I ask you to recognize the laws and processes flowing from such a condition, understand them, seek to change them.
 If we do none of these then we should not pretend horror or surprise when thwarted life expresses itself in fear and hate and crime.

 In 'The Man Who Killed a Shadow', Wright registers that difficulty in a story about a young man who gets a job as a janitor in the National Cathedral.
 Working in the library, he comes across what he calls a shadow (white) woman who looks at him strangely indeed.
 In time she tells his boss that she isn't happy with him, that he never cleans under her desk.
 One day he does so while she sits there and sees her legs spread wide and her panties showing.
 The temptation is great but reality harsh.
 He knows that "if you were alone with a white woman and she screamed, it was as good as hearing your death sentence."
 It hadn't previously bothered him: the narrator reckons as long as he minds his own business, drinks to forget all the shadows around him and the threats they might pose for him, he will survive.
 But there she is, sitting there as he cleans.
 One can see desire on her part but also contempt and when the narrator indicates he has cleaned under the desk she says: "why don't you do your work?...that's what you're being paid to do, you black nigger!"
 There are insults that he can take and others that work a little like an inverted desire, just as the woman moves between a longing it would seem for his body, and hatred too in that he has invoked such sexual yearning in her.
 Never before he thinks as he been called a "black nigger": in the tautological lies the irremediably insulting.
 He slaps her, she screams and he is a dead man .It is an inexorable logic that suggests freedom doesn't lie in expression but only in caution that as long as he keeps the lowest of profiles he can show his face.
 But the moment the face of a white woman shows shock, the moment she screams in fright or anguish, even the lowest of freedoms will be removed.
 He runs away from her screaming, but she keeps yelling and he turns back with a heavy piece of wood he finds.
 "He lifted the stick of wood as he confronted her, then paused.
 He wanted her to stop screaming.
 If she had stopped, he would have fled, but while she screamed all he could feel was a hotness bubbling in him and urging him to do something."
 He hits her with the stick and still she screams.
 Finally, he silences her by putting his hands on her throat; he doesn't let go until she stops screaming